mhzghz/Microwave-Radio-Path-Analysis/README.md

 Requires a slightly modified version of SPLAT! v2.0-alpha.

+Download 'splat-new.tgz', then:
+     ##### You may have to install these packages, if you haven't already
+     $ sudo apt-get install cmake libbz2-dev zlib1g-dev libjpeg-dev libpng-dev libgdal-dev gnuplot
+     #####
+     $ tar xvzf splat-new.tgz
+     $ cd splat-new/splat/build
+     $ cmake ..
+     $ make
+     # It should compile with only a few warnings...
+     $ sudo mv src/splat /usr/local/bin/

 Requires your web server to have CGI enabled.
 For Apache:
      $ sudo a2enmod cgi
      Enabling module cgi.